 Solar energy is one of the most up and coming sources of renewable energy.
 Governments, investors, and universities are all pouring billions of dollars and hours into developing new solar technology.
-The future is certainly full of possibility for the solar energy industry.
+The future is certainly full of possibilities for the solar energy industry.

 The Overall Future of Renewable Energy

 Renewable energy continues to play a key part in the overall trend for the energy industry.
-There are actually four countries who were able to generate 100% of their electricity from renewables.
+There are actually four countries that were able to generate 100% of their electricity from renewables.
 Albania, Lesotho, Nepal, and Paraguay are all taking green energy to the next level.

 Furthermore, there are many countries and governments that are taking renewable energy seriously.
 For example, New York State set a very aggressive goal of using 100% renewable energy within 30 years.
 Additionally, a piece of policy championed by progressives in the United States called The New Green Deal pushes for 100% renewable energy within a decade.
 There is no doubt solar energy will play a part in this initiative.

 The Outlook for Solar Energy

 In 2015, solar energy accounted for just 7% of renewable energy generation in the United States.
 The good thing is that solar energy is projected to be about 36% of renewable energy generation by 2050.
 Another huge sign for the solar energy industry is the number of people they employ.
 The industry employs 370,000 employees compared to 187,000 employees in the fossil fuel industry.

 The United States is just one place where solar energy is growing rapidly.
 Countries in Asia, Europe, Latin America, and Africa are also quickly adopting technology in an effort to combat climate change and lower energy costs.